Skip to content

 int randomAccess(int *nums, int size) {

-// Randomly select a number in the range [0, size)
+// Randomly select a number from interval [0, size)

 int randomIndex = rand() % size;